 A. Purpose

-These requirements constitute the Commissioners Annuity Reserve Valuation Method (CARVM) for variable annuity contracts by defining the assumptions and methodologies that will comply with the Standard Valuation Law.
-It also applies similar assumptions and methodologies to contracts that contain characteristics similar to those described in the scope but that are not directly subject to CARVM.
+These requirements establish the minimum reserve valuation standard for variable annuity contracts, and certain other policies and contracts (“contracts”) as defined in Section 2.A, issued on or after the operative date of the Valuation Manual as required by Model #820.
+These requirements constitute the Commissioners Annuity Reserve Valuation Method (CARVM) for all contracts encompassed by Section 2.A.

-The contracts subject to these requirements may be aggregated with the contracts subject to Actuarial Guideline XLIII—CARVM For Variable Annuities (AG 43), published in Appendix C of the AP&P Manual, for purposes of performing and documenting the reserve calculations.
+The contracts subject to these requirements may be aggregated with the contracts subject to Actuarial Guideline XLIII—CARVM for Variable Annuities (AG 43), published in Appendix C of the AP&P Manual, for purposes of performing and documenting the reserve calculations.

-Guidance Note: It is intended that VM-21 requirements will mirror the requirements of AG 43, and reserves for contracts subject to both VM-21 and AG 43 may be computed as a single group.
+Guidance Note: Effectively, through reference in AG 43, the reserve requirements in VM-21 also apply to those contracts issued prior to January 1, 2017 that would not otherwise be encompassed by the scope of VM-21.
+Reserves for contracts subject to VM-21 or AG 43 may be computed as a single group.
 If a company chooses to aggregate business subject to AG 43 with business subject to VM-21 in calculating the reserve, then the provisions in VM-G apply to this aggregate principle-based valuation.

+Guidance Note:

+Relationship to RBC Requirements

+These requirements anticipate that the projections described herein are used for the determination of RBC for all of the contracts falling within the scope of these requirements.
+These requirements and the RBC requirements for the topics covered within Sections 4.A through 4.E are identical.
+However, while the projections described in these requirements are performed on a basis that ignores federal income tax, a company may elect to conduct the projections for calculating the RBC requirements by including projected federal income tax in the cash flows and reducing the discount interest rates used to reflect the effect of federal income tax as described in the RBC requirements.
+A company that has elected to calculate RBC requirements in this manner may not switch back to using a calculation that ignores the effect of federal income tax without approval from the domiciliary commissioner.

 B. Principles

-The projection methodology used to calculate the CTE amount, as well as the approach used to develop the Alternative Methodology, is based on the following set of principles.
-These principles should be followed when applying the methodology in these requirements and analyzing the resulting reserves.
+The projection methodology used to calculate the stochastic reserve, as well as the approach used to develop the Alternative Methodology, is based on the following set of principles.
+These principles should be followed when interpreting and applying the methodology in these requirements and analyzing the resulting reserves.

-Guidance Note: The principles should be considered in their entirety, and it is required that companies meet these principles with respect to only those contracts that fall within the scope of these requirements and are in force as of the valuation date to which these requirements are applied.
+Guidance Note: The principles should be considered in their entirety, and it is required that companies meet these principles with respect to those contracts that fall within the scope of these requirements and are in force as of the valuation date to which these requirements are applied.

-Principle 1: The objective of the approach used to determine the CTE amount is to quantify the amount of statutory reserves needed by the company to be able to meet contractual obligations in light of the risks to which the company is exposed.
+Principle 1: The objective of the approach used to determine the stochastic reserve is to quantify the amount of statutory reserves needed by the company to be able to meet contractual obligations in light of the risks to which the company is exposed.